Ario Pardee Jr.: Civil War in the West

 Pardee went west with the rest of XII Corps and XI Corps, which had been sent to the relief of the Army of the Cumberland, besieged in Chattanooga, Tennessee by the Confederate Army of Tennessee.
 The regiment participated in the Battle of Wauhatchie, the Battle of Lookout Mountain and the Battle of Ringgold Gap while under the overall command of Maj.
 Gen. Joseph Hooker.
 Pardee, ordinarily a critic of Geary, praised his division commander's conduct at Wauhatchie.

 Pardee was promoted to the rank of colonel on March 19, 1864.
 He then led the regiment in Col Candy's brigade in Brig.
 Gen. John W. Geary’s second division XX Corps in the Army of the Cumberland.
 This corps had been created out of XI Corps, XII Corps and some garrison troops.
 Hooker commanded the corps at the beginning of Maj.
-Gen. William T. Sherman’s Atlanta Campaign.
+Gen. William T. Sherman’s Atlanta campaign.
 At the Battle of Peachtree Creek, Pardee's regiment held its ground against attacking Confederate forces while the regiments either side of it retreated.
 The 147th suffered heavy losses, and Pardee complained that his right flank was thrown into disorder by routed troops.
 Ario's cousin, Isaiah Platt, was also killed at this battle.
 They were in the same Infantry formation.

-After Colonel Candy was mustered out of the service, Pardee usually led the first brigade of Geary’s Division in the later stages of the Atlanta Campaign, the March to the Sea and the Carolinas Campaign.
+After Colonel Candy was mustered out of the service, Pardee usually led the first brigade of Geary’s Division in the later stages of the Atlanta Campaign, the March to the Sea and the Carolinas campaign.
 During that latter campaign, XX Corps became part of Maj.
 Gen. Henry Warner Slocum’s Army of Georgia.
 Pardee's last major battle as a brigade commander was the Battle of Bentonville in North Carolina.

 Pardee received promotion to the brevet rank of brigadier general on January 12, 1865, for the Battle of Peachtree Creek.
 He was discharged from the service on June 13 of that year.

 Postbellum activities

 After the Civil War, Pardee returned to Pennsylvania.
 There he went back into the coal business as a partner with his father and his brother Calvin.
 Ario Jr. was not heavily involved in the management of these enterprises.
 That fell to his father and then to brothers Calvin and Frank.
 Colonel Pardee's health seems to have been undermined by war service, which would explain his passive role.
 He also had interests in railroads and belonged to the Military Order of the Loyal Legion of the United States.
 Mary Pardee predeceased her husband, and he grew testy in old age.
 Ario Pardee Jr. died at Wyncote, Pennsylvania, on March 16, 1901.
-He was buried in the churchyard of St. Paul’s Episcopal Church in Elkins Park, Pennsylvania.